carlos-ffs/confluent-dremio-flink-logs/README.md

 1. Generate TLS certificates for Confluent Platform (optional, you can use the provided self-signed certs)
 2. Create the `argocd` namespace
 3. Install ArgoCD using Helm
-4. Wait 60 seconds for ArgoCD to be ready and dremio namespace to be created (adjust as needed)
+4. Wait for Dremio namespace to be created
 5. Apply Dremio secrets

 ### Step 5: Monitor Deployment